status-im/specs/docs/stable/1-client.md

 nodes allow you to discover other nodes of the network.

-Currently the main bootstrap nodes are provided by Status Gmbh, but anyone can run these provided they are connected to the rest of the Whisper network.
+Currently the main bootstrap nodes are provided by Status Gmbh, but anyone can run these provided they are connected to the rest of the Waku network.

-Status maintains a list of production fleet boootstrap nodes in the following locations:
+Status maintains a list of production fleet bootstrap nodes in the following locations:

 **Hong Kong:**